hlinus/SleepLearning/README.md

 ### evaluate trained model on a testset

+To evaluate a trained model on a test set refer to the command line documentation of bin/validate.py:

-validate.py
+`python validate.py --h
+usage: validate.py [-h] [--model MODEL] [--data_dir DATA_DIR]
+                   [--subject_csv SUBJECT_CSV] [--output_dir OUTPUT_DIR]
+                   [--channel_drop CHANNEL_DROP]`

+This will create a .npz file for each subject in the subject_csv and save in the output_dir.
+It is recommended to save the results in

+`reports/results/<dataset>/<experiment>/<model arch>/<channel>`

+A jupyter notebook can then be used analyze overall accuracy, the confusion matrix, etc. An example can be found [here](https://github.com/hlinus/SleepLearning/blob/master/reports/Evaluation-SleepEDF.ipynb).

 ### advanced trained model options
-All the steps to load a trained model, view its training parameters and how to score on single subject is illustrated in a jupyter notebook:
+All the steps to load a trained model, view its training parameters and how to score on a single subject is illustrated in [this](https://github.com/hlinus/SleepLearning/blob/master/reports/Load-Saved-Model.ipynb) jupyter notebook.

-reports/Load-Saved-Model.ipynb